-It’s no secret that business leaders everywhere continue to try and understand all that has happened in 2020, and furthermore, how it will impact everything that will happen in 2021.
+It’s no secret that business leaders everywhere continue to try and understand all that has happened in 2020.
+Furthermore, how it will impact everything that will happen in 2021.
 If the first year of this decade is any indication of what the rest may hold, we may be in for a wild ride.

-After so much adjustment over the last several months, many changes have transpired as everything from our jobs to how our kids go to school, the way we shop or dine, and many other facets of our day to day lives have moved in digital, remote, and virtual ways.
-2020 taught us that nothing is guaranteed to stay the same and to be prepared to change our approach, forecasts, and strategies at a moment’s notices.
-While the rest of the 2020s lie ahead, here is what Connectria is keeping our eyes on.
+After so much adjustment over the last several months, many changes have transpired.
+Everything from our jobs to how our kids go to school, the way we shop or dine, and many other facets of our day-to-day lives have moved in digital, remote, and virtual ways.
+2020 taught us that nothing is guaranteed to stay the same.
+It also taught us to be prepared for changes in our approach to our forecasts or strategies.
+Essentially, anything can change at a moment’s notice and how you respond is critical.
+While the rest of the 2020s lie ahead, below is what Connectria is keeping our eyes on.

 Trend: Throughout 2020, many companies focused efforts on accelerating cloud adoption in the wake of the pandemic in order to enable remote work.
-We spoke with several customers in 2020 about virtual desktop solutions in the cloud to support a remote and widespread user base.
+We spoke with several customers in 2020 about virtual desktop solutions to support remote workers.
 Therein lies a significant shift between physical spaces and virtual ones.
 Furthermore, Gartner is forecasting public cloud spending to grow 18 percent in 2021.

-Concern: Where some companies thrived others slowed down, as business wasn’t as prosperous during the initial months of the pandemic.
+Concern: Where some companies thrived others slowed down.
+Business in general wasn’t as prosperous during the initial months of the pandemic.
 The concern remains focused on the longevity of your business, security, and the scalability of options chosen in response to change necessitated by the pandemic.
-In the post-pandemic world of 2021 and beyond, the questions you need to ask are if things were done in a rapid way or the right way?
+In 2021 and beyond, the questions you need to ask are if things were done too rapidly or correctly.
 Have you taken on too much?
 What can go back and what needs to continue moving forward?